Skip links

 Sometimes you have to climb to find the mountain gorillas who rest or eat on the slopes.
 This is one of the reasons one needs some degree of fitness before embarking on gorilla trekking.
 Even the safari boots you use for gorilla trekking have to be positioned to help you throughout your trip.

-Children under the age of fifteen might not be fit enough to climb mountains for your duration in the forest.
+Children under the age of fifteen might not be fit enough to climb mountains for your stay in the forest.

 Given their immature nature, the youngsters below this age may not be able to be quiet to complete the trip.
 Control over them is also difficult.

-Unfamiliar loudness may also frighten other primates, such the black and white colobus, olive baboons, grey-chipped mangabeys, blue monkeys and various birds.
+Unfamiliar loudness may also frighten other primates, such as the black and white colobus, olive baboons, grey-chipped mangabeys, blue monkeys, and various birds.

 Hard to Maintain Eight Meters From the Mountains Gorillas

 When they see mountain gorillas, visitors are urged to stay about eight meters away from them.
-Following these guidelines is somewhat difficult in case the toddler considers the gorillas cute.
+Following these guidelines is somewhat difficult if the toddler considers the gorillas cute.

 Young children under the age of fifteen may want to reach out and touch such beautiful apes as they find it difficult to avoid.